 Community Investment Fund

 Do you have an interesting idea or project to promote inclusion for people with disabilities?
 Would a small amount of start-up funds help you get your project off the ground?
-Applications for the Community Investment Fund are now being accepted...complete and return your application before the May 1, 2018 deadline.
-Please note: due to University contracting requirements, successful applicants will be required to have liability insurance and either Workers’ Compensation coverage or a Workers’ Compensation exemption certificate.
+Applications for the Community Investment Fund are now being accepted...complete and return your application before the May 1, 2019 deadline.
+Please note: due to University contracting requirements, successful applicants will be required to have liability insurance and either Workers’ Compensation coverage or a Workers' Compensation exemption certificate.
 Applicants will be notified of funding decisions by June 30, 2019.